pmonnahan/admixMap/README.md

 This file should be a PLINK-formatted bim file containing the rsIDs.
 I have already generated this file for hg19 rsIDs and can share this file upon request.

+NOTE: Annotation was only tested for hg19, and I was unable to get SnpEff working with hg38.

 ### Conditional Analysis (Optional)

 An optional final step is to perform conditional analyses to locally search for additional significant variants after controlling for the effects of a particular marker.